bitfocus/companion-module-studiocoast-vmix/README.md

 - Added a Config option to control if Input Variables should be generated with a lowercase name or match the case in vMix (with special characters still removed)
 - Added `output_X_type` and `output_X_input_name` Variables for the 4 vMix outputs.
 When the type is `Input` the `output_X_input_name` Variable will show the name of the input as opposed to `output_X_source` which only shows `Input19` for example.
 - Fixed feedback on an inputs playing state being updated by Activator data, improving responsiveness in slow API poll rate environments

-**v4.0.4**
-- Fixed a crash when running upgrade scripts on certain Companion versions

-**v4.0.3**
-- Fixed an issue with certain config fields resetting themselves due to a bug with Companion Core

-**v4.0.2**
-- Fixed an issue with missing Dynamic Input variables

-**v4.0.1**
-- Removed now redundant logging of PID
-- Fixed one debug option not being hidden when debug options are hidden
-- Fixed several typos

-**v4.0.0**
-- Changes to Variable generation based on config options allowing granular control over what variables are generated, resulting in significant performance benefits by only generating the variables a user plans to use
-- Added Variable list doc [docs/variables.md](./docs/variables.md)
-- Added `preset` variable for the currently loaded preset
-- Added `input_X_full_title`, `mix_X_preview_full_title`, `mix_X_program_full_title`, `dynamic_input_X_full_title` variables, which for inputs such as Lists contain the short title and the name of the current item
-- Added `input_X_selectedindex` variable for Photo, VideoList, and VirtualSet, input types
-- `input_X_remaining_mm:ss` renamed to `input_X_remaining_mm.ss`
-- `input_X_remaining_mm:ss.ms` renamed to `input_X_remaining_mm.ss.ms`
-- Fixed missing Stream 4 and 5 options in actions/feedbacks
-- Added Local Variable support (such as $(this:page), $(this:row), etc...) to Actions that support parsing variables
-- Better support for Sequential Action Group (keep in mind vMix only acknowledges receiving a command, not that the command execution is complete, so some use of Wait actions may still be required in an Action Group sequence)

 Older patch notes available in [docs/patch_notes.md](./docs/patch_notes.md)